Legion345/interpreter-java/README.md

-This follows the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.
+This build follows the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.